-Globalization Partners provides employer of record services for clients that want to hire employees and run payroll without first establishing a branch office or subsidiary in Kyrgyzstan.
+Globalization Partners provides employer of record services for customers that want to hire employees and run payroll without first establishing a branch office or subsidiary in the Kyrgyz Republic, commonly known as Kyrgyzstan.
 Your candidate is hired via Globalization Partners’ Kyrgyzstan PEO in accordance with local labor laws and can be onboarded in days instead of the months it typically takes.
 The individual is assigned to work on your team, working on your company’s behalf exactly as if he or she were your employee to fulfill your in-country requirements.

-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Kyrgyzstan while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in the Kyrgyz Republic while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
-We also keep you apprised of changes to local employment laws in Kyrgyzstan.
+We also keep you apprised of changes to local employment laws the Kyrgyz Republic.

-Kyrgyzstan is a small, mountainous, landlocked country located in Central Asia.
-The Silk Road passes through Kyrgyzstan, making it historically and important stop on the trade route.
-6 million people live in Kyrgyzstan, 4 million of whom speak Kyrgyz which is now the primary government language; the remainder speak Russian.
+The Kyrgyz Republic is a small, mountainous, landlocked country located in Central Asia.
+The Silk Road passes through the Kyrgyz Republic, making it historically and important stop on the trade route.
+6.8 million people live in the country, more than 4 million of whom speak Kyrgyz which is now the primary government language; the remainder speak Russian.

-When negotiating terms of an employment contract and offer letter with an employee in Kyrgyzstan, it may be useful to keep the following in mind:
+When negotiating terms of an employment contract and offer letter with an employee in the Kyrgyz Republic, it may be useful to keep the following in mind:

 - New Year’s Day